-A handgun license holder is permitted to carry a concealed handgun anywhere on Lamar Institute of Technology campus, including buildings, unless prohibited by state or federal law, or college rule associated with changes in the law.
+Any person, who is a concealed handgun license holder, is permitted to carry a concealed handgun anywhere on Lamar Institute of Technology (LIT) campus, including buildings, unless prohibited by state or federal law, or this policy.

-- 1. Lamar Institute of Technology permits their faculty, staff, students and visitors holding a valid Handgun License (HL) to carry a concealed handgun anywhere on the Lamar Institute of Technology campus. - Students, faculty, staff and visitors from Lamar Institute of Technology attending classes, clinics, internships, co-ops, seminars and other Lamar Institute of Technology programs/events shall be subject to the laws, rules, regulations and policies addressing concealed handgun carry for that agency or site. - 3.
-Students, faculty, staff and visitors from Lamar Institute of Technology utilizing services and programs at Lamar University shall be subject to the policy of the university addressing concealed handgun carry at the university.
+- Except as stated below, LIT permits its faculty, staff, students and visitors holding a valid concealed handgun license to carry concealed handguns on campus. - LIT students, faculty, and staff, who attend classes, clinics, internships, co-ops, seminars and other LIT programs/events at off-campus agencies or sites, shall be subject to the laws, rules, regulations and policies addressing concealed handgun carry for those agencies or sites. - 3.
+LIT students, faculty, and staff, who utilize services and programs at Lamar University shall be subject to the university's concealed handgun carry policy.